Agile Marketing: How to Adopt It for Your Team

 Principles of Agile Marketing You Can Use Right Away

 If you haven’t started with agile marketing yet and you don’t have the structure – no worries.
 There are tools to help you achieve a quicker and more efficient flow in the methodology and Slingshot is one of them.

 Here are some of the agile marketing principles you can use right away with Slingshot.

-In Slingshot, you can separate your teams, projects, and even departments in workspaces.
+In Slingshot, you can divide and organize your teams, projects, and company departments in workspaces.
 In every workspace, you have chat discussions and accessible data analytics, project, and information management without the need to app switch.